Everything you need to know about the primary clarifier

 Benefits of the combination of a primary clarifier with a biological treatment and a lamella clarifier

-Primary clarifiers remove suspended solids and form mud, while biological treatment uses bacteria to break down the organic substances in the water.
-The lamella clarifier, on the other hand, clarifies the water by separating the remaining particles.
+The primary clarifier separates suspended solids and forms sludge, while the biological treatment uses bacteria to break down the organic substances present in the water.

 The advantages of combining these three pieces of equipment are numerous: